 For simple trips the story is a bit different; Trainline generally matches the dynamic prices of the national operators.
 If you’re browsing the site from in mainland Europe, you’ll get exactly the same prices as most major national train operators themselves.
 And if you’re if you’re outside of Europe you may see a booking fee (often 3%) added to your order.
 Also some smaller countries such as Belgium appear to have a similar booking fee built into the prices.

-If it shows up for you, this fee can be avoided on many (not all) routes by booking the same route instead on Loco2, which doesn’t charge non-Europeans extra (though it does seem to round up a bit when the price is in dollars for example).
-We’re annoyed about this fee, but both platforms do save you a lot of money compared to national operators (whose sites tend to fail for those with non-national credit cards) and especially compared to booking platforms for non-Europeans.
+We’re annoyed about these fees, but both platforms do save you a lot of money compared to national operators (whose sites tend to fail for those with non-national credit cards) and especially compared to booking platforms for non-Europeans.
 Also terrible: the same national operators’ big markups on each others’ fares.
 For example, OUI.sncf offers tickets on Trenitalia from Naples to Rome, but you’ll pay up to 100 euros more than booking with Trainline or Trenitalia.

 Trainline is also the only private platform to offer certain budget routes like the Ouigo network in France, which can save you substantially on travel between major cities (Marseille to Paris for example).
 The Ouigo site itself is French-only, making Trainline a much more hassle-free way to book in English or other languages.